Mine LiDAR Scanning (Drone/UAV/Aerial)

 States and Mining Regions We Serve

-Surveying India operates pan-India with active project experience in all major mining belts:
+Surveying India operates pan-India, with active project experience across all major mining belts:

 Jharkhand — Dhanbad coal belt, Singhbhum iron ore, Bokaro, Hazaribagh